 The series jumps back and forth in time, from the ’90s when they were living in the house, to today, when the five children are now grown and trying to deal with the trauma of growing up in it.

-The staircase reminds me of Scarlett’s in Gone With the Wind:
+The staircase reminds me of the one in Scarlett’s mansion in Atlanta:

 As many times as the characters ran down the stairs in Hill House, it’s a wonder none of them ever took a tumble like Scarlett did.